 The crew's doctor.
 During her childhood in Elbaf, she was Big Mom's friend.

-- An Axe to Grind: Like her captain, Gerth wields an appropriately giant-sized battleaxe.
+- An Axe to Grind: Like her captain, Gerd wields an appropriately giant-sized battleaxe.

-- Chekhov's Gunman: Gerth is first introduced back then as being a childhood friend of Big Mom.
-A few chapter later, is revealed to be the New Giant Warrior Pirates's doctor.
+- Chekhov's Gunman: Gerd is first introduced back then as being a childhood friend of Big Mom.
+Sometime later, she's revealed to be the New Giant Warrior Pirates' doctor.

-- Combat Medic: Gerth is the doctor of the giant crew and seems able to fight as much as her fellow crewmates.
+- Combat Medic: Gerd is the doctor of the giant crew and her axe implies she's able to fight as much as her fellow crewmates.

 - Giant Woman: She is first giantess pirate seen in the series but is as attractive looking as any normal sized woman.